Best Volunteer Resignation Letter Example (+ Free Template Download)

 When resigning, it’s important to speak with the supervisor or another member of the organization who coordinates the volunteer work.
 This may be a volunteer coordinator, volunteer director, or another position.
 Informing the volunteer coordinator about the desire to resign is the act of providing a formal notice (or resignation notice).
 From there, the volunteer and the coordinator should decide on the notice period (amount of time the volunteer is willing to provide to transfer volunteer duties) and other details of the resignation.

 If the position is a board member, it’s important to reference the company or organization bylaws.
-This is the document that is agreed upon and signed by the board member as part of their employment contract, which indicates the process for resigning from the job duties and other details of the resignation process on behalf of the employer.
+This document is agreed upon and signed by the board member as part of their employment contract, which indicates the process for resigning from the job duties and other details of the resignation process on behalf of the employer.

 A volunteer resignation differs from a voluntary resignation.
 These two are often confused.
 A “voluntary resignation” is the act of taking a “voluntary termination” and should not be confused with resigning from a volunteer position.